Records Management Policy

 The College has a corporate responsibility to maintain its records and record-keeping systems in accordance with the regulatory environment (see 4. below).
 All staff and Senior Members of the College should recognise the need to preserve and manage records of legal, practical and historical value for the College.
 Particular areas of responsibility are set out below:

 The College Officer with overall responsibility for this policy is the Senior Bursar.
-The College Committee with oversight of this policy is the Computing, Communications and Records Sub-Committee.
+The College Committee with oversight of this policy is the Finance Committee.
 The College Council has ultimate responsibility and accountability for approval and implementation of this policy.

 The College’s Records Manager is responsible for promoting and monitoring compliance with this policy, for establishing and encouraging good records management practices and procedures and for providing the necessary support and guidance.
-The Records Manager reports to the Endowment manager and reports regularly to the Senior Bursar and to the Computing, Communications and Records Sub-Committee.
+The Records Manager reports to the Senior Bursar and College Data Protection lead.

 Members of College with tutorial responsibilities are responsible for ensuring that records concerning students’ progress and performance are preserved, kept securely and returned to the Tutorial Department for retention by the College.